-Ankara, Teheran and Moscow have proposed a 3+3 format between the three South Caucasian states, Turkey, Iran and Russia.31 This would cement the new geopolitical reality without the EU or the USA.
-It could also create a platform for the negotiation of new large-scale infrastructure projects.
-Tbilisi is currently opposed to such an initiative, however, and will not participate in any such regional format with Moscow until Russian troops leave Abkhazia and South Ossetia.32 For Tbilisi, new East-West transit routes through Azerbaijan and Armenia would undermine Georgia's role as the key transit country.
-It would also be affected by possible new South-North transit routes connecting Russia, Armenia and Turkey via Azerbaijan.
-However, the democratic backsliding of Georgia in the context of its 2018 presidential elections, 2020 parliamentary elections and 2021 local elections has led to Tbilisi's estrangement from the EU.
+Ankara, Tehran and Moscow have proposed a 3+3 format between the three South Caucasian states, Turkey, Iran and Russia.
+This would cement the new geopolitical reality without the EU or the US.
+It would also create a platform for the negotiation of new large-scale infrastructure projects.
+Tbilisi is currently opposed to such an initiative, however, and will not participate in any such regional format with Moscow until Russian troops leave Abkhazia and South Ossetia.
+The For Tbilisi, new East-West transit routes through Azerbaijan and Armenia would undermine Georgia's role as the key transit country.
+It would also be affected by possible new South-North transit routes connecting Russia, and Iran via Azerbaijan.
+However, Georgia's democratic backsliding in the context of its 2018 presidential elections, 2020 parliamentary elections and 2021 local elections has led to Tbilisi's estrangement from the EU.
 Against this background, the three large regional powers will make a further push for a 3+3 format.

-The problem of the EU's engagement in the South Caucasus and elsewhere is that it is not (yet) a relevant geopolitical player.
-Its resulting failure to act has consequences for the stability and development of its neighbours, which will now be increasingly influenced by other actors.
+The problem of the EU's engagement in the South Caucasus and elsewhere is that it is not a relevant geopolitical player.
+Its resulting failure to act and engage has consequences for the stability and development of its neighbors, which will be increasingly influenced by other actors.
 In a multipolar world, this leads to instability.
-The refocus of the United States towards China and Asia Pacific region is leaving a geopolitical vacuum on the EU's southern and eastern borders, in which players such as Russia, Turkey, Saudi Arabia and Iran will be competing for influence.
-Even if the
+The withdraw of the US from several regions and its towards China and the Asia Pacific region is creating a geopolitical vacuum on the EU's southern and eastern borders, in which players such as Russia, Turkey, Saudi Arabia and Iran will be competing for influence.
+The return of the US to Europe in the light of Russia's war in Ukraine does not mean, that Washington will also engage in other regions of conflict at Europes margins.
+Even if the EU remains a mere onlooker, it will face direct consequences from the conflicts, war, displacement, migration and instability that will plague nearby weak states.